denisechendd/Project/Sentiment Analysis/Doc2Vec_BiLSTM/README.md

 ### Analysis
 First Approach | Second Approach | Third Approach
 ------------ | ------------- | -------------
-Overfitting on training data<br>Validation Acc decrease with more epochs | Validation Acc higher than Training Acc after 2nd epoch | Validation Acc higher than Training Acc from 1st epoch
+- Overfitting on training data<br>- Validation Acc decrease with more epochs | - Validation Acc higher than Training Acc after 2nd epoch <br>**dropout rate is high so model is more robust to validation data** | - Validation Acc higher than Training Acc from 1st epoc <br>**dropout rate is high so model is more robust to validation data**

 ### Notes to improve model performance:
-- Put Doc2Vec pretrained embedding into deep learning Model
+- Put Doc2Vec pretrained embedding into deep learning Model for more epochs
-- Set pretrained words embedding to be trained into the embedding layer
+- Set pretrained words embedding to be trained into the embedding layer for more epochs
-- Add more epochs for model training
 - Add more layers since training document is large (35000 messages for training and 15000 for test)
 - Set dropout rate for robust model on training and validation dataset